keystonejs/keystone-classic/README.md

 Setting your environment enables certain features (including template caching, simpler error reporting, and HTML minification) that are important in production but annoying in development.

-### Linking Keystone for Development and Testing

-If you want to test or develop against the `master` branch of KeystoneJS (or against your own branch), rather than a published version on **npm**, you just need to check it out then use `npm link` to link it to your project.
-On Mac OS, this is done like this:

- * Clone KeystoneJS locally, e.g. to `~/Development/KeystoneJS`.
- * From the KeystoneJS directory, run `sudo npm link` (you will need to enter your system password).
- * From your project directory, e.g. `~/Development/MySite` (the one with your `package.json` file in it) run `npm link keystone`.
-This will create a link between `~/Development/MySite/node_modules/keystone` and `~/Development/KeystoneJS`.

-Then `require('keystone')` normally in your app - the development copy will be used.
-Note that running `npm update` will ignore new versions of keystone that have been published.

-To go back to using a published version of KeystoneJS from npm, from your project directory run `npm unlink keystone` then `npm install`.

-#### Testing
-To run the test suite run `npm test`.

 ## Community

 We have a friendly, growing community and welcome everyone to get involved.